Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: The Model

 \subsection{Central-spin quantum absorption refrigerator}

-QAR in presence of Markovian environments have been extensively investigated~\cite{Das_2019,PhysRevA.104.042208,ray2023kerr, Du_2018, PhysRevE.96.052126, PhysRevE.96.012122, Naseem_2020, PhysRevE.92.012136, PhysRevE.90.052142, okane2022, PhysRevE.107.034128, PhysRevA.105.022214, PhysRevE.101.012109}.
-However, non-Markovian generalization of such works is an arena that is less explored~\cite{Wiedmann2021,PhysRevA.110.022220,Bhattacharyya:2023pak}.
 In this work, we analyze a three-qubit QAR where each qubit is connected to a spin-environment, specifically focusing on the scaling of the cold-qubit temperature as a function of the number of environment spins.
 Since there are no assumptions of Markovianity, the model depicts purely non-Markovian effects.
 We employ a semi-analytic approach to solve the dynamics of the three-qubit refrigerator to obtain the temperature of the cold qubit.

 In the present work, we consider a specific model of a three-qubit QAR where each local environment connected to every qubit is a spin-star one.
 Each qubit in the refrigerator acts as the central spin of an independent spin-star system, with its surrounding spins representing the corresponding local environment.
 The Hamiltonian of the central-spin quantum absorption refrigerator (CSQAR) is given by {